Kaarthik-07/daksh-hackathon/README.md

 - **Hands-on experience** with cutting-edge technologies like Next.js, React, and Tailwind CSS to build the front end of the platform.
 - Learning to integrate **ML MODELS** effectively, to dynamically generate content and adapt to users' learning styles.
 - Understanding and implementing **best practices in software development** to create a scalable and maintainable codebase.
-- Engaging with the **open-source community** for insights, which significantly accelerated our learning curve.
-- Regular **peer-reviews** and **feedback sessions** that helped us refine our approach and learn collaboratively.
-- Continuous **research and development** to keep abreast of the latest educational strategies and technological advancements.
 # Welcome to Our Prototype Demonstration

 We are excited to present a visual walkthrough of our latest prototype.
 This video encapsulates the features, the user experience, and the innovative solutions our product offers.